insidesankaku/ng-material-mobile-tree-table/README.md

   </div>
  ```

- To format rowHeaders user can use `rowHeaderFormatters` property
+ To format rowHeaders, user can use `rowHeaderFormatters` property

  ```typescript
   rowHeaderFormatters = {